 Most women who don’t have a plan end up struggling with parenting, resentment, and anger issues toward not only the baby but anyone that is around them.
 Giving your daughter options now will help empower her to make the right decision-it is important you keep your cool and keep loving her.

 Her options are now parenting, adoption, or abortion, and she needs to be the one responsible for the decision.
 If you remain close to her, she will be able to confide in you, instead of going to someone else.
 Your daughter needs you now.
-It would be best to work out your personal concerns about being a grandmother with a counselor- you can speak to one by phone by calling us at 1-800-923-6784 and asking for a coordinator to help sort out these feelings.
+It would be best to work out your personal concerns about being a grandmother with a counselor- you can speak to one by phone by calling or texting us at 1-800-923-6784 and asking for a coordinator to help sort out these feelings.
 Our services are free.
 I know this is hard and you might not feel up to it-but it will work out if you keep your options open and your communication open between your daughter and yourself.

 Q. Dear Mardie,